What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 c) Anticonvulsants:

-These drugs are used in the treatment of epileptic seizures (A sudden uncontrollable electrical disturbance in the brain, A neurological disorder) and are also known as antiepileptic drugs or as antiseizure drugs.
+These drugs are used in the treatment of epileptic seizures (a sudden uncontrollable electrical disturbance in the brain, a neurological disorder) and are also known as antiepileptic drugs or antiseizure drugs.

-So it means if you are using these drugs you can also get gingivitis.
+So if you are using these drugs you can also get gingivitis.
 To treat this condition just you need to control medication and consult your dentist.

 II) Hormonal Gingivitis

-Hormonal gingivitis is more common in females than males because they have more hormonal changes during puberty, and pregnancy, and using pregnancy birth control pills which changes the level of progesterone which increases blood flow to gums and changes the way gum reacts to an irritant in the plaque, causing gingivitis.
+Hormonal gingivitis is more common in females than males because they have more hormonal changes during puberty and pregnancy, and using pregnancy birth control pills changes the level of progesterone, which increases blood flow to gums and changes the way gum reacts to an irritant in the plaque, causing gingivitis.

 III) Nutritional gingivitis